Shoalsteed/r-i2p/sidebar.md

 Yes, this is how a fully distributed peer-to-peer network works.
 Every node participates in routing packets for others, so your IP address must be known to establish connections.
 While the fact that your computer runs I2P software is public, nobody can see your activities in the network.
 For instance, you cannot see if a user behind an IP address is sharing files, hosting a website, doing research or just running a node to contribute bandwidth to the network.

 ## Is Using I2P Dangerous?
 The I2P network is an overlay network.
 There are no dangers in using an overlay network.
 If you are engaging activities that are illegal or dangerous on the internet, that does not change if you are using an overlay network.

+Regarding using overlay networks, the Java implementation  includes a "Strict Countries List" that is used to decide how I2P routers should behave within regions where applications like I2P may be limited by law.
+For example, while no countries that we know of prohibit using I2P, some have broad prohibitions on participating in routing for others.
+Routers that appear to be in the "Strict" countries will automatically be placed into "Hidden" mode.

+When a router is placed into hidden mode, three key things change about its behavior.
+It will no longer publish a routerInfo to the NetDB, it will no longer accept participating tunnels, and it will reject direct connections to routers in the same country that it is in.
+These defences make the routers more difficult to enumerate reliably, and prevent them from running afoul of restrictions on routing traffic for others.

 ## OPSEC
 Keep track of what profiles you maintain and what services you interact with no matter what network you use.
 Perform personal risk assessments.
 The I2P Java software ships with very good defaults for hops for privacy without sacrificing performance.

 ## What About "De-Anonymizing" Attacks?
 Reducing anonymity is typically done by:
 A) identifying characteristics that are consistent across identities or
 B) identifying ephemeral characteristics of repeated connections.

 Attacks on I2P in the past have relied on correlating NetDB storage and verification.
-By randomizing the delay between storage and verification, we reduce the consistency with which that verification can be linked to I2P activity, thereby limiting the utility of that data point.
-Attacks on software configured to work with I2P are out of scope for I2P to solve.
+By randomizing the delay between storage and verification, we reduce the consistency with which that verification can be linked to I2P activity, thereby limiting the utility of that data point. **Attacks on software configured to work with I2P are out of scope for I2P to solve**.
 When browsing I2P, hosting or using  I2P services, it is the responsibility of the user to consider their threat model.

 ## Are MAC Addresses Visible When Using I2P?
 To access the I2P network you need to use software.
 The software sits at layer seven of the OSI model, so no, a MAC address is not visible.